-and his solid compositional technique, while Robert Snow considers that he had a limited gift as a composer of liturgical polyphony and that precisely because of this limited compositional technique he preferred the villancicos, which he considered "stylistically simpler".
+The opinions on Fernández's technical skills as a composer, as expressed by the two major musicologists who have dedicated themselves to the study of the life and work, are contrasting.
+Aurelio Tello praises his refined style, the diversity of musical genres and forms and his solid compositional technique, while Robert Snow considers that he had a limited gift as a composer of liturgical polyphony and that precisely because of this limited compositional technique he preferred the villancicos, which he considered "stylistically simpler".

 His direct successor as the chapel master of the cathedral of Puebla was Juan Gutierrez de Padilla (1590-1664), a composer born and trained in Spain.
 A native of Malaga, he was trained in the Cathedral of his hometown, before becoming chapel master in the Cathedral of Cadiz.
-In 1620 or 1621 he moved to Puebla, where in 1629 he was appointed master of the chapel and where many of his compositions in the Renaissance style were written and remain in manuscripts.
+In 1620 or 1621 he moved to Puebla,122 where in 1629 he was appointed master of the chapel and where many of his compositions in the Renaissance style were written and remain in manuscripts.
 They include more than 700 sacred motets, villancicos, masses, lamentations, litanies and psalms.

 Antonio de Salazar, successor of Juan Gutierrez de Padilla, is one of the few chapel masters born and trained in the New World.
 Information about his life and training are, unfortunately, rather scarce.
 Born in Puebla de los Angeles, he became Chapel Master of the Cathedral of his native city in 1679 and remained there until 1688, when he took his place in the Cathedral of Mexico City.
 He will be active in Ciudad de México until 1715, year of his demise.
-Despite the paucity of biographical information on his figure, this composer is quite important for the purposes of this study, since among his preserved compositions there are two villancicos that expressly require the accompaniment of the voice performed by a harp.
-122
+Despite the paucity of biographical information on his figure, this composer is quite important for the purposes of this study, since among his preserved compositions there are two villancicos that expressly require the accompaniment of the voice performed by a harp.123